enhanced-primate/blaze-keys/docs/tutorial.md

 # Tutorial

-Before following this tutorial, follow the Quick Start steps in the main `README.md`, which will instruct you to download `blz`, modify the `~/.zshrc` and create the `all` config via `blz -g`.
+Before following this tutorial, follow the Quick Start steps in the main `README.md`, which will instruct you to download `blz`, modify the shell configuration (`~/.zshrc` or `config nu`) and create the `blz` config from the `all` template via `blz -g`.
 You can view/edit the global config by running `blz -g` at any point.

-Don't forget to `source ~/.zshrc` after the last step.
+Don't forget to `source ~/.zshrc` after the last step, or open a new shell if using `nushell`.

 ## Leader keys